 With a checking account, you're generally allowed to only spend the money you have in your account.
 If you have $100 in your account, for example, you can spend up to $100.
-If you try to spend $102 and the bank allows the transaction to go through, it would cause your bank balance to go negative.
-This is referred to as an overdraft.
+If you try to spend $102, and the bank allows the transaction to go through, it would cause your bank balance to go negative.
+This is called an "overdraft."

 Your bank will charge an overdraft fee for the courtesy of paying transactions that exceed your bank balance.
 You might even have to pay a fee if your account remains negative for five or seven consecutive business days.
 But what do overdrafts mean for your credit?

 How Overdrafts Affect Your Credit Score

 Your checking account information isn't regularly reported to the credit bureaus.
 That's because you're spending your own money, not money you've borrowed.
 Fortunately, bank overdrafts won’t affect your credit score as long as you resolve them within a timely manner.
 Once you pay off the overdraft amount and bring your account to at least a zero balance, you can continue using your checking account as normal.

 Paying Your Credit Card With a Check

 Your credit score could also be hurt if the check you wrote to cover your credit card payment is returned for non-sufficient funds.
 This happens when there is not enough money in your checking account to cover the payment and your bank does not pay the transaction.